sandrew/from-scratch/cookbooks/scratchify/README.md

   - APT-based Linux (Ubuntu, Debian)
   - YUM-based Linux (RedHat, CentOS)

+Ruby installers:

+  - RVM (default)
+  - rbenv: `scratchify your_app_name your.host.com --rbenv`

 ## It's a kind of magic!

 Not actully.
 Just preconfigured [Chef](https://www.chef.io/).
 Here are the things done with the command:

-  - Install system-wide RVM with latest MRI (2.2.3)
+  - Install user-wide RVM with latest MRI (2.2.3)
   - Install PostgreSQL, create database with user, pg_tune a little
   - Add _deploy_ non-admin user to system specially for your app, upload your SSH pub key to it
   - Install nginx and replace it's default site config with one prepared for rails app